thomasvincent/assemblyline/README.md

 Host path mounts are not allowed everywhere, so use with caution.
 Also note that the mount will be mounted to all containers in the pod.
-This means that if we add a maven container to the pod, it will have docker capabilities.
+This means that if we add a gradle container to the pod, it will have docker capabilities.

 The docker node and template support limited customization through the following properties: